LynnDrumm/mNES/README.md

 only a small handful of opcodes are (probably poorly) emulated so far, don't expect anything to run (yet).

 don't judge me too harshly 🥺👉👈

+how to use:

+put a folder named ROMs in the same directory as all the files, and put a valid NES rom there. currently, it just picks the first file it finds in there.

+then you can load the script(s) with /load -rs path\to\core.mrc, followed by /nes.init to run it.